Notes to accounts

 Amlin Bermuda was formed in December 2005 to directly write a short tail portfolio of reinsurance business and to reinsure part of the Syndicate 2001 portfolio.
 The direct written portfolio consists of the following classes with maximum line sizes and split by territory.

-line size
+Current maximum line size £m |

-line size
+2007 Average line size £m |

 Direct written business